unoplatform/uno/doc/articles/uno-fluent-assets.md

 ### iOS & macOS
 ---
-The `info.plist` file should be updated for both platforms, replacing the string `winjs-symbols.ttf` with `uno-fluentui-assets.ttf` in the file.
+The `info.plist` file should be updated for both platforms, replacing the string `Fonts/winjs-symbols.ttf` with `Fonts/uno-fluentui-assets.ttf` in the file.

 On iOS and macOS, Uno looks for a font named 'Symbols' (A font's name is not necessarily the name of the file).
 For this font to be available, the font file needs to be placed in the `Resources/Fonts` folder.
 The old `winjs-symbols.ttf` file can safely be deleted.  \  \
 \